What is a United Utilities Water Meter?

 How Long Does it Take to Have a United Utilities Water Meter Installed?

 You can have a United Utilities water meter installed for free, and it takes about eight weeks to get an appointment for the installation.
+The eight-week wait is typical across most UK water companies and is used to plan the engineer rounds and, where needed, order a new external meter chamber.

-On the day of the installation, it could take between 45 minutes to three hours to install your water meter.
+On the day of the installation, it could take between 45 minutes and three hours to install your water meter.
 United Utilities may send an engineer before your installation to conduct a survey to determine the best location for the United Utilities water meter.

 During the installation, you can expect your water to be disconnected for up to one hour.
+We recommend filling a couple of jugs or a kettle beforehand so you still have drinking water on hand while the engineer is working on the supply pipe.

 Do I Need My Landlord's Permission to Install a United Utilities Water Meter?

 As long as your tenancy agreement is for more than six months, you do not need to ask your landlord to have a United Utilities water meter installed.
+This is a statutory right under the Water Industry Act and applies equally to assured shorthold tenancies lasting longer than half a year.

 However, check your tenancy agreement for any clauses requiring permission for alterations to the property.
 We recommend you discuss the installation of a United Utilities water meter with your landlord to make sure that you stay on friendly terms with your landlord.

 How Do You Read a United Utilities Water Meter?

 Customers with an older United Utilities water meter may need to provide United Utilities with a meter reading every so often, usually at least once every six months, to make sure that your water bill is correct for your consumption.
+Without a reading, your bill will be estimated and may be too high or too low.

 How Do I Request a United Utilities Water Meter?

 To request a United Utilities water meter, you can contact the United Utilities water meter team on 0345 072 6065.
-They’re open Monday through Friday from 9am to 5pm.
+They're open Monday through Friday from 9am to 5pm.
+You can also request a meter online through the My Account portal on the United Utilities website.